QPP 6 - use and disclosure for natural justice

-When can an agency disclose personal information?
+When can an agency use and disclose personal information?

 What is Natural Justice?

-Natural justice is the right to be made aware of, and respond to, information which will be used in the course of a decision that will negatively affect the person.6 For example, a decision to discipline an employee, fine someone for a breach of the law, refuse to give someone a licence or take away a benefit, such as a travel concession.
+Natural justice is the right to be made aware of, and respond to, information which will be used in the course of a decision that will negatively affect the person.7 For example, a decision to discipline an employee, fine someone for a breach of the law, refuse to give someone a licence or take away a benefit, such as a travel concession.

 In the context of a complaint, natural justice requires that the subject of the complaint be given enough information that they can understand and respond to the complaint made against them.
 This will generally be only a small part of the information collected in the course of the complaint process.

-Non-adverse information, adverse information which is not being relied on, and information that would merely be of interest7 to the person does not trigger a natural justice obligation to provide the person with the information.
+Non-adverse information, adverse information which is not being relied on, and information that would merely be of interest8 to the person does not trigger a natural justice obligation to provide the person with the information.

 Natural justice: required by law

-The obligation to accord natural justice8 is a requirement of the government decision making process.
+The obligation to accord natural justice is a requirement of the government decision making process.
 It applies before the agency relies on the adverse information to make the decision; once the decision has been finalised, the obligation no longer applies.

 Agencies that fail to comply with the requirements of natural justice risk having their decisions declared invalid by a court or tribunal.
-However, the obligation to accord natural justice does not oblige the agency to disclose all relevant material.9 The agency is only required to disclose enough information—which must be credible, relevant and significant to the adverse finding—about the material to allow the recipient to effectively respond.10
+However, the obligation to accord natural justice does not oblige the agency to use or disclose all relevant material.9 The agency is only required to use or disclose enough information—which must be credible, relevant and significant to the adverse finding—about the material to allow the recipient to effectively respond.10

 Note